streetmix/streetmix/docs/contributing/code/styleguide.rst

 .. admonition:: In the future...

    ...we may adopt `Prettier <https://github.com/prettier/prettier>`_ (or `prettier-standard <https://github.com/sheerun/prettier-standard>`_) to automatically format code.
 We have not introduced it yet because doing so across the entire codebase would be disruptive to existing work.
+We currently use Prettier to lint and format JSON.
 If someone wants to champion adoption of Prettier, please get in touch.

 Import order